Bluesheep33/Bluesheep33/README.md

 ## 🚀 About Me
-I am studying at the TU of Delft
+I study at the TU of Delft

 Currently interested in server hosting, full-stack software development and cybersecurity